abbeymart/mctest-ts/README.md

 # mctestgo

-- Simple Asynchronous Test Package / Module
+- Simple Test Package / Module
-- See other packages/modules test folders for different test cases / scenarios and usage
+- See test file for different test cases / scenarios and usage